TinaHeiligers/ambient-weather-heiligers/README.md

 ## TODO:
 - ~~Delete duplicate entries: https://www.elastic.co/blog/how-to-find-and-remove-duplicate-documents-in-elasticsearch~~ Current solution is to use logstash
-- [WIP] finish tests for class fetch data method
-    - add tests for `getLastRecordedUTCDate` moved to the class && sort out the known bug!.
-    - add additional mocks for helpers methods moved to the class (path.join, fs.readFileSync, fs.readDirSync)
-    - continue with tests for `getDataForDateRanges`.
-Note: I might want to refactor the method to make testing easier.
+- automate test runs before pushing to Github
+- set up CI
 - refactor metric conversion to class
-- refactor toJsonl files to a class
 - add new classes to their own call modules
-- add a main file to run through the whole chain of events.
-- figure out how I'm going to ship the data
-- if using es client, implement it
+- implement using es client to index without filebeat
-- if not, build filebeat and logstash on pi
+- automate de-duping entries

 ## Known bugs:
- - if there aren't any files in the `ambient-weather-heiligers-data` folder, `getLastRecordedDataDate` throws an error.
+ - still valid? if there aren't any files in the `ambient-weather-heiligers-data` folder, `getLastRecordedDataDate` throws an error.